urbit/urbit/Spec/JET_NOTES.md

 	other languages.

 		XX Why not?
 This seems totally reasonable to me.
 		   What are some jets that we actually *need* that have this requirment.

 There are three different jet state systems.

 	`Hot`: associated with a running Unix process.
 It's a pure C data structure.

-		XX What does this mena "pure C data structure"?
-Implying that this is not allocated on the loom?

 		The on-disk pier is portable across machines and OSs.